syncfusion-content/windowsforms-docs/WindowsForms/System-Requirements.md

 # System Requirement in Windows Forms controls

-This section describes the system requirements to use Syncfusion WindowsForms Controls for development.
+This section describes the system requirements to use Syncfusion Windows Forms Controls for development.

 ### Operating Systems